FTBTeam/docs/docs/mods/suite/Quests/Developer/Quests/Settings.md

 ### Icon scaling

-Size of the quest icon in the questbook
+Size of the quest icon in the quest book

 ### Min opened quest window width